 Will a custom paint job increase my car insurance costs?

 Custom paint jobs and body wraps can increase your car insurance rates slightly.
-This is because it would cost more to repaint or rewrap the car in the event of a loss.
+This is because it would cost more to repaint or rewrap the car in case of a loss.

 Why do people think car color affects insurance rates?

-Many people have been led to believe white or red cars cause more accidents or are considered high-risk.
-That is a myth however and color doesn’t affect your car insurance rates.
+Many people have believed that white or red cars cause more accidents or are considered high-risk.
+That is a myth; color doesn’t affect your car insurance rates.

-The bottom line is, the color of your car won’t increase or decrease your car insurance rates.
+The bottom line is that the color of your car won’t increase or decrease your car insurance rates.
 If you want to save money on car insurance, getting multiple quotes is the best thing you can do.